amazingphilippe/generative/src/generative/where-i-am/index.md

 Sometimes, you can also connect a village or a hamlet to all of its neighbours with a straight line.

 Sometimes, also connect a string of hamlets and villages with a dashed line.

+When no data is found.
+Nothing happens, you are truly lost.